AleeWeb/plant-finder/README.md

 <strong>2.
 Visual Brainstorm during the early stages.</strong>

-<p>Quickly create wireframes, mock-ups/ Prototypes to visually brainstorm how I would like the app to look.</p>
+<p>Quickly create wireframes, mock-ups/ Prototypes to visually brainstorm how I would like to layout the content for the app.</p>

 <strong>3.
 Based on the data, project requirements and app purpose, I research technology options that will visualize the data in the way I would like.</strong>